What is Lambda Pi Eta?

 LPH Name and Logo

 Chapters may use the LPH logo to support local chapter activities.
-Please contact NCA's Academic and Professional Affairs Associate for details.
+Please contact the National Office for details.